Insighter2k/Kup-Translator/README.md

 # Kup-Translator
-This tool enables you to open the KUP file from Kuriimu, translates the "OriginalText" and sets the "EditedText" to the target language.
+This tool enables you to open the KUP file from Kuriimu, translates the "OriginalText" and sets the "EditedText" to the target language, and more.

 # Pre-Requisites
 - [x] Windows